Generic spectrum of the weighted Laplacian operator on Cayley graphs: Introduction

-Zelditch \cite{zelditch1990} established the generic situation of spectrum of the Laplacian in the $G$-manifolds with a finite group $G$.
+Zelditch \cite{zelditch1990} established the generic situation of spectrum of the Laplacian in the $G$-manifolds with a finite group $G$, under the hypothesis that dimension of $M$ is bigger than the degree of all orthogonal irreducible representation.
 The higher symmetry case occurs when the group $G$ acts transitively on the manifold, see \cite{schueth2017,petrecca2019}.
-Schueth~\cite{schueth2017} provided a completely algebraic criteria for the existence of left invariant metrics compact Lie group $G$ such that each eigenspace of the Laplacian operator has an irreducible representation under the action of $G$.
+Schueth~\cite{schueth2017} provided a completely algebraic criterion for the existence of left invariant metrics compact Lie group $G$ such that each eigenspace of the Laplacian operator has an irreducible representation under the action of $G$.
+In other words, the eigenspaces are $G$-simple up to small perturbations on the set of left-invariant metrics when the criterion holds, \emph{i.e.}, the eigenvalues do not exhibit higher multiplicities than the ones prescribed by the symmetries.

+The generic irreducibility question for operators on graphs has not received much atention.
+In our knowledge, up to now, Berkolaiko and Liu \cite{berkolaiko2018} is the only work in the setting of graphs with symmetries.
+They construct a family of combinatorial Schrodinger operators on symmetric graphs on which generic irreducibility fails.
+More precisely, they found a family of $G$-invariant combinatorial Laplacians on graphs where the irreducibility of the eigenspace does not occur when $G$ is the tetrahedron symmetry group.
 In this paper our goal is to establish the generic situation of the spectrum of the Laplacian on finite Cayley graphs having the set of weights as parameter space.
-In order to do that we adapt Schueth's method to Cayley graphs, see Theorem~\ref{thm:Cayley!generic}.
-We apply the criteria obtained to several examples.
-In our knowledge, up to now, Berkolaiko and Liu \cite{berkolaiko2018} is the only work in the setting of graphs with symmetries.
-They found a family of $G$-invariant combinatorial Laplacians on graph were the irreducibility of the eigenspace does not occur when $G$ is the tetrahedron symmetry group.
-We point out that we provided families of graphs where the conjecture holds and does not hold.
+We point out that we provide families of graphs where the conjecture holds and does not hold.
+Our strategy consists in adapting Schueth's method to Cayley graphs.

-We present the Laplacian theory on graphs keeping in mind the intrinsic definition of the Laplacian operator on Riemannian manifold.
-Concepts such as tangent space, metric, connections, differential operators are defined on graphs, in particular the Laplacian operator takes the same form that in Riemannian geometry.
-When we specialized this approach to Cayley graphs we can analyze the invariant operators similarly to compact Lie group with positive dimension.
-A naive reason to do that is to clarify how the Schueth's method must work in the Cayley graph setting.
-A more ambitious reason is to use this approach to bring as much as possible classical results on continuous case to discrete one.
-We hope to explore this analogy deeply in future works.
+The strategy is to describe the Laplacian as an algebraic operator that depends only on the representations of the group.
+It is then possible to apply some algebraic techniques to study the multiplicities of the induced operator in each irreducible representation.